Check Your Fact pays close attention to claims made by politicians, particularly party leaders on both sides of the aisle.

 We always give voice to both liberal and conservative perspectives in our fact checks.

 Once a writer completes a draft, he or she submits the article to an editor who checks the content for accuracy, clarity and completeness.
 Updates are made as needed, followed by a final round of copy-editing prior to publication.

 In evaluating claims, we try to avoid nitpicking and are committed to letting the evidence guide our conclusions.

-Check Your Fact’s rating system consists of three verdicts: true, false and unsubstantiated.
+Check Your Fact’s rating system consists of four verdicts: true, false, misleading, and unsubstantiated.